 The SAR unit confers the holder the right to stock appreciation over a preset price of the Company's common stock during a specified period of time.
 When the unit is exercised, the appreciation amount is paid through the issuance of shares of the Company's common stock.
 The ceiling limits the maximum income for each SAR unit.
 SARs are considered an equity instrument as it is a net share settled award capped with a ceiling (400% for all SAR grants made in years prior to 2016.
 Starting in 2016, the Company ceased to grant SAR units).
 The options and SARs granted under the Company's stock incentive plans have been granted at the fair market value of the Company's common stock on the grant date.
 Options and SARs granted to employees under stock incentive plans vest at a rate of 25% of the shares underlying the option after one year and the remaining shares vest in equal portions over the following 36 months, such that all shares are vested after four years.
-Options granted to non-employee directors vest 25% of the shares underlying the option after stock incentive plans vest as to 1/3 on each anniversary of the option grant.
-RSUs granted to employees under stock incentive plans vest as to 1/3 on each anniversary of the grant date.
-Until the end of 2017, RSUs granted to non-employee directors would generally vest in full on the first anniversary of the grant date.
-Starting in 2018, RSUs granted to non-employee directors would generally vest in two equal annual installments starting on the first anniversary of the grant date.
+Options granted to non-employee directors vest 25% of the shares underlying the option on each anniversary of the option grant.